And That’s Where It All Started

-The following weekend our club was invited to participate in the Northgate Chev auto show in the lot by the used car building, 16 car and approximately 20 members joined the other cars in the lot.
-Coffee and a barbeque lunch was provided on site, and everyone entered a draw for various door prizes.
+The following weekend our club was invited to participate in the Northgate Chev Performance auto show in the lot by the used car building, 16 cars and approximately 20 members joined the other cars in the lot.
+Coffee and a barbeque lunch was provided on site with funds raised to support Kids Kottage Foundation, and everyone entered a draw for various door prizes.
 It was a great day to be out with your car visiting with club members.

 Compliments of Darwin Mulligan Photography